uthircloudnative/herokuautodeploy/README.md

  3. How to set up build pipe-line in GitHub to enforce these rule.
     In case if the rule is not satisfied build will fail.

+4. This example will deploy an app in two different environment dev,prod.
+   Whenever code is merged with main branch prod app is deployed similarly whenever dev branch is merged dev app is getting deployed.